Security Engineering in IIIf, Part II -- Shadowing the IIIf: Secure Refinement in IIIf

-The notion of NI as defined and demonstrated on the Flightradar system in Section \ref{sec:airisa} unfortunately does not refine.
-That is, there are examples showing that the above property preservation does not apply to refinement.
-In other words, we can have a specification that has established a global security property but that does not keep this property as we continue developing our system specification using refinement.

-A simple example to illustrate this can be based on the flightradar application.
-Consider a refinement from the already secure example we have developed above with the hidden circumvention only recorded in the \texttt{critpos} component.
-Now, we add a component that is visible to lower classes and also visible to the attacker.
+As has been discussed at the end of the previous section, security unfortunately does not generally refine.
+As an illustration example, we consider the notion of NI as defined and demonstrated on the flight\-radar system in Section \ref{sec:ni}.
+The confidential data in the \texttt{critloc} component was hidden by recording the circumvention of airplanes only in the \texttt{critpos} component.
+Now, the refinement adds a component that is visible to lower classes and also visible to the attacker.
 This component shows the current speed of airplanes.
 For simplicity, we can compute the speed based on the grid-like positions-map and calculate the speed per move as $(\Delta x + \Delta y)$ for the horizontal $x$ and vertical $y$ components' absolute differences $\Delta$ between current and next position.
 Let us further assume that the speed is calculated on the real speed, that is, the actual position, using the hidden \texttt{contrapos} rather than the publicly proclaimed one.
 In these circumstances, there will be irregularities between the speed calculated based on the ``publicly'' visible positions and the speed calculated by the real positions (whenever the calculation is based on the hidden position in \texttt{curpos}).

 In this example, the public output and its irregularities are dependent on the hidden security critical component \texttt{critpos}.
 Therefore, there is an implicit information flow from a higher classified component to a lower one.
-NI is not valid despite this example being a refinement.
-We will next see how we can ensure that information flow is preserved in a refinement and return to this example later.
+It is a refinement but it violates the security property of NI that had been proved for the abstract specification.